apace100/origins-docs/docs/power_types/action_when_damage_taken.md

 [Power Type](../power_types.md)

-Executes an entity action on the player if the player in question takes damage.
+Executes an entity action on the entity that has the power if the entity has taken damage.

 Type ID: `origins:action_when_damage_taken`